Yahya Khan: Relationships

 Yahya is said to have had a relationship with Akleem Akhtar, nicknamed General Rani, but they never married.
 His name was linked with the singer and actress Noor Jehan as well.
 He also had a brief relationship with a Bengali woman called Shamim K. Hussain, also known as Black Beauty.
 The wife of a police officer, Yahya appreciated her company not so much for her looks but mainly because she was fluent in English and could talk about Shakespeare and Lord Byron, among his favourite poets, and she eventually became influential enough to shape the decisions of the foreign office.

 Family

 Yahya's older brother Agha Muhammad Ali Khan had been the Chief of the Intelligence Bureau.
-Having joined government service in 1935 as Police Inspector, he woud later serve as Superintendent (SP) in cities such as Lahore.
+Having joined government service in 1935 as Police Inspector, he would later serve as Superintendent (SP) in cities such as Lahore.

-Yahya and his wife Fakhra had a son, Ali Yahya Khan, and a daughter, Yasmeen Khan.
+Yahya and his wife Fakhra, whom he married in 1945, had a son and a daughter.
+His son, Agha Ali Yahya Qizilbash, died on 6 July 2012 at the age of 67 in Rawalpindi.

-His nephew Ahmed Ali was a Major who also served as Yahya's aide-de-camp from 1966 to 1969.